 Introduction

-My name is Kimberly Blankenstein, and this website is dedicated to ten American airmen from the 95th Bomb Group (H) who flew numerous missions over Europe in a B-17 Flying Fortress during the Second World War.
-Nine of these young men are still missing in action, and only one of them returned home to be buried after the war ended.
+My name is Kimberly Blankenstein.
+A Pilot Named Joe is dedicated to ten American airmen assigned to The Joe Noyes Crew, who served with the 95th Bomb Group (H) during the Second World War.
+Together, they flew numerous missions over Europe in a B-17 Flying Fortress.
+Nine of these young men are still missing in action today.
+One of them returned home to be buried after the war ended.
+His name was Joe Noyes.

 Many years ago, as a teenager, I became obsessed with the Second World War and the Mighty Eighth Air Force.
 I saw The Memphis Belle (the movie and the documentary), researched WW2 on AOL, asked Jeeves, Yahoo-ed, and spent entire days at Borders Books, mastering the military history section and memorizing the stories and timelines.